 High-Impact vs. Low-Impact Workouts: Which One Is Better for You?

-When considering low-impact vs. high-impact exercise, in terms of benefits—high-impact exercise wins.
-If you want to achieve optimal results, a high-impact workout is the most efficient route to get there.
+When considering low-impact vs. high-impact workouts, in terms of benefits—high-impact exercise tends to win.
+If you want to achieve optimal results, a high-impact workout is usually the most efficient route to get there.
 However, high-impact workouts aren't the best option for everyone.

 The choice between low-impact and high-impact exercise will vary from person to person.
-This means there isn't a straightforward answer to which one is better.
+This means there isn't a straightforward answer to which one is better in general.
 Experience, ability, age, and any history of injuries are factors that need to be considered.
+But now that you have a better understanding of low-impact vs. high-impact exercise, you can make the decision for which one is better for you.

 Today, most of the popular HIIT (high-intensity interval training) classes are also high-impact.
 This puts so much unnecessary stress on your joints and muscles.
 It’s this very reason that high-impact exercise increases the risk of injury.
 You’re more susceptible to joint pain, stress fractures, and other bone injuries with these types of workouts.